LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/intentAndContextPolicies.md

 2. **Constants**: use the value directly with a number or string, for example time in minutes **1440** in above

-Maven will support the following conditional operators:
+Conversation Orchestrator will support the following conditional operators:

 * `EQUAL`
 * `NOT_EQUAL`